PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 ## Background
 First of all, what do we mean by _"job variables"_?

+Job variables are just infrastructure related values that are configurable on a work pool, which may be relevant to how your flow run executes on your infrastructure.

 Let's use `env` as an example, because it's the only job variable that is available to configure for all work pool types.

 When you create or edit a work pool, you can specify a set of environment variables that will be set in the runtime environment of the flow run.